vitest-dev/vscode/README.md

 # Features

-- Run/debug vitest tests in vscode
+- Run/debug vitest tests in vscode.
-- NX support (see the [NX sample](./samples/monorepo-nx/))
+- NX support (see the [NX sample](./samples/monorepo-nx/)).
 - Watch mode is supported 🎊.
-Test reruns are blazing fast
+Test reruns are blazing fast.
+- A `@open` tag can be used when filtering tests, to only show the tests open in the editor.

 ![Watch Mode](https://i.ibb.co/YRhJj9f/Screen-Recording-2022-05-21-at-20-09-20.gif)